PremBharwani/nvim-config/readme.md

 	- [x] try claude code nvim
 	- [ ] shortcut to get the cursor straight to the currently opened buffer in the nvim tree (for copy or smth)
 	    - [ ] currently focused file shows up in the nvim tree file explorer
+	- [ ] re-open to the files i left at

 # Credits